Toucaan/toucaan.docs/docs/router.md

 # The CSS Router

-Toucaan uses a simple CSS router to prioritize and load the correct stylesheet for the _class of device_.
+Toucaan uses a simple CSS router to prioritize and load the correct stylesheet for a given _class of device_.

 To set it up, copy the following two files along with their contents in the `router` folder of our [repository](https://github.com/Toucaan/toucaan/tree/master/toucaan/router) on GitHub into the `toucaan/router` folder of your project.